Phones · Resale guide

 Insider Checks

-THE SPEAKER MESH TEST: Inspect the speaker grilles at the bottom edge of the phone with a flashlight.
-If the mesh looks suspiciously clean and new compared to the overall wear on the rest of the phone, it might suggest the speaker grille was replaced, often after water damage.
-Original meshes accumulate micro-dust over time that’s hard to remove completely.
-Repair cost: ₹2,000-₹4,000.
+THE SPEAKER MESH TEST: Look closely at the speaker grilles at the bottom edge with a flashlight.
+If the mesh is perfectly clean and new-looking but the rest of the phone shows wear, the speaker grille might have been replaced.
+This is often done after water damage to hide corrosion, as original meshes accumulate micro-dust that’s hard to fully clean (₹3,000-8,000 potential hidden water damage).

 Common Scams to Watch For (India 2026)

-IMEI Swap Scam: Scammers might swap the phone’s internal IMEI to hide a stolen or blacklisted device.
-Always verify the IMEI by dialing *#06#, checking Settings > About phone, and comparing it to the original box.
-All three must match.
+IMEI Swap Scam: Scammers might modify the IMEI number to hide a stolen phone or one with a bad history.
+Always dial *#06# on the device, check the IMEI on the original box (if available), and cross-verify it on Samsung India’s warranty check portal.
+All three must match perfectly.
 If they don’t, walk away.

-Google FRP Lock (Factory Reset Protection): The phone looks clean, but after a factory reset, it asks for the previous owner’s Google account to proceed.
-This renders the phone useless to you.
-ALWAYS insist on the seller performing a factory reset in front of you and completing the initial setup process to ensure it’s unlocked.
+Google Account Lock (FRP Lock): The phone looks clean and functions, but after a factory reset, it asks for the previous owner’s Google account credentials (Factory Reset Protection).
+ALWAYS ask the seller to perform a factory reset in front of you and then proceed through the initial setup steps to ensure no such lock exists.
+If it does, you’ll have a brick.

-Fake Battery Health Reading: Some unscrupulous sellers use apps to spoof battery health percentages.
-The real test is actual usage.
-If a phone shows 90% health but dies in a few hours of light use, the reading is likely fake.
-Always use an independent app like AccuBattery or rely on your real-world testing.
+Fake Battery Health Reading: Some sellers use apps or tricks to spoof high battery health percentages.
+The real test is actual usage—if a phone showing 95% battery health dies in 3-4 hours of light use, the reading is likely fake.
+Use AccuBattery and observe real-world drainage.

 Seller’s Guide — How to Maximize Your Samsung Galaxy Z Flip 5 Resale